reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 Changes that include a codemod include the command below.

-For a list of all available codemods, see the `react-codemod` [repo here](https://github.com/reactjs/react-codemod).
+For a list of all available codemods, see the [`react-codemod` repo](https://github.com/reactjs/react-codemod).

 ## Breaking changes {/*breaking-changes*/}